tolstoyevsky/pieman/README.md

 ##### DESKTOP_ENV=""

 Determines which desktop environment will be delivered with the image.
+If parameter is empty then desktop environmet will not be installed.

 ##### LOCALE="en_US.UTF-8"